nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now may the God of peace, who through the blood of the eternal covenant
+  text: May the God who gives endurance and encouragement give you the same
-    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
-Amen.
+    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 23rd May 2021
+subtitle: Sunday worship - 30th May 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!